Everest View TrekEverest View Trek

 Trekking in the Everest region requires a couple of important permits.
 These are essentially your tickets to enter and travel through the national park and local territory.
 Mountain Eco Trails will arrange these for you in advance (included in your package), but it’s good to know what they are and carry proof of them on the trek.
 Here’s what you need:

-Khumbu Pasang Lhamu Rural Municipality Entry Permit: This is often informally referred to as the “local permit” or “Khumbu permit.”
-In 2018, the local government of the Khumbu region introduced a fee for all trekkers entering the area, which goes towards local infrastructure and development.
-It replaced the need for the TIMS card for Everest region trekkers (more on TIMS below).
-The cost is NPR 3,000 per person (approx US$ $25).
+Khumbu Pasang Lhamu Rural Municipality Entry Permit: The cost is NPR 3,000 per person ( approximately 25).
 This permit is usually obtained at Lukla or Monjo.
 There is an office in Lukla that checks for it, and another in Monjo right before the park gate.
-Our guide will handle purchasing this (if not pre-arranged in Kathmandu).

 What to Pack for the 5-Day Trek to Everest?